 Closing a company in Saint Lucia involves specific legal and financial steps.
 This guide explains the process for any business entity, including a domestic company or an International Business Company (IBC).
+Just like company formation in Saint Lucia, everything must be done by the book.
 It covers all stages, from the first decision to the final deregistration.
+This guide details the six essential steps for a voluntary winding-up of a solvent company, ensuring the process complies with the relevant Companies Act or IBC Act.

 - Voluntary Liquidation: Shareholders pass a resolution to close the company.
 This is the most common method for solvent companies.